Product set growth in virtual subgroups of mapping class groups: Applications to virtual subgroups of mapping class groups

 We now move on to giving some basic definitions and facts about mapping class groups.

-\begin{defn} Let $S$ be an oriented surface with finite genus, finitely many boundary components, and finitely many connected components.
-The \emph{mapping class group} of $S$, denoted $MCG(S)$, is the group of orientation preserving isotopy classes of homomorphisms of $S$ which restrict to the identity on the boundary $\partial S$.
+\begin{defn} Let $S$ be an oriented surface with finite genus and finitely many boundary components, punctures, and connected components.
+The \emph{mapping class group} of $S$, denoted $MCG(S)$, is the group of orientation preserving isotopy classes of homeomorphisms of $S$ that restrict to the identity on the boundary $\partial S$, where the isotopies fix components of the boundary pointwise.
 These isotopy classes are called \emph{mapping classes}. \end{defn}

-The relevance of acylindricity to the mapping class group is given by the following result.
+\begin{con} All surfaces in this paper will have finite genus and finitely many boundary components, punctures, and connected components, which is known as being of \emph{finite type}.
+We will also assume that every surface in this paper is oriented. \end{con}

+\begin{defn} The \emph{sporadic} surfaces are the sphere with up to four punctures, and the torus with up to one puncture. \end{defn}